 We are required to periodically sample water from customer taps to determine lead and copper levels.
 EPA sets the lead action level at 0.015 mg/L (15 ppb).
 For a water system to be in compliance, at least 90% of tap water samples must have lead levels below this limit.
 This report contains the 90th percentile and range of our most recent sampling.
-The individual results for each location sampled can be reviewed at the Green River Valley Water District office.
+The individual results for each location sampled can be reviewed at our office.